waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Event Status: Whited out to Suicune.
 Suicune is gone.
 Sages are silent.

 # Suicune Event Status
-- Whited out.
+- Whited out to Suicune.
 'Tower Shook'.
 Sages silent.
 Suicune missing from Tin Tower and Burned Tower 1F.
+- Wall at (10,4) is solid.
+Warp at (10,2) is inactive.
 - Current Location: Tin Tower 1F.
-- Observation: Warp at (10,2) inactive.
-Wall at (10,4) appears solid.
-- Goal: Verify "Roaming" Hypothesis via Pokedex.
+- Goal: Check Pokedex for Suicune Location (Roaming Check) or Find Eusine.

 # Plan
-1. Inspect Wall at (10,4).
+1. Exit Tin Tower 1F.
+2. Check Bell Chime Trail (Yard) for Eusine/Sages.
+3. Check Tin Tower Entrance Building.
-2. If nothing, check Pokedex Area for Suicune (ID #245).
+4. If Eusine is missing, check Pokedex for #245 (Suicune) to see if roaming.
-3. If roaming, track it.
-4. If "Area Unknown", exit to Ecruteak and find Eusine.
+5. If "Area Unknown" or not seen, assume E4 reset is needed.

 # NPC Dialogue & Lore
 - Gramps (Barrier Station): "Two towers...
 Two POKéMON..."
 (Generic lore).